 Individual Therapy – Individual therapy is provided for all clients to address a variety of dynamics and significant issues.
-Play therapy, EMDR, DBT, and cognitive-behavioral approaches are used.
+Play therapy, TF-CBT, DBT, and cognitive-behavioral approaches are used.

-Education – The St. Peter Public School District offers full-time accredited educational programs for the youth on our campus.
+Education – As part of the St. Peter Public School District, Hoffmann Learning Center offers a full-time accredited educational program for the youth on our campus.

 Life Skills – Psycho-educational classes are offered weekly.
-Courses include: Human Sexuality, Stress Management, Self-esteem, Anger Management, Chemical Awareness, Independent Living (through Lutheran Social Services “On My Own” program), Assertiveness, and Healthy Touch.
+Courses include: Human Sexuality, Stress Management, Self-esteem, Anger Management, Chemical Awareness, Independent Living and Healthy Touch.